 Show that all men who die without salvation will stand before God’s judgment throne and give account.
 Show the severe nature of this judgment.
 They will give account for every idle word (Matthew 12:36-37), and God’s standard is that man speak no corrupt words (Ephesians 4:29).
 Every lie, every expression of hatred, every filthy word, every boast, every instance of backbiting and gossip, every blasphemy, every instance of using God’s name in vain -- all will be judged.
-In the judgment, God will also judge every deed and every secret thing (Ecclesiastes 12:14; Romans 2:16).
+In the judgment, God will also judge every secret thing (Ecclesiastes 12:14; Romans 2:16).
 As a result of this severe judgment, every sinner without the Saviour will be condemned to eternal punishment in the lake of fire (Revelation 20:11-15).

 This establishes the fact that all men are sinners who constantly break God’s laws and that all men will be punished with eternal punishment.
 We can never live up to what God requires and can never pay the price that God’s law demands.
 Further, when the sinner dies without Christ, he continues to sin forever.
 Thus the wages of sin is not only physical death but also eternal death in the lake of fire.
 The punishment lasts forever because the sinning goes on forever.